 While their direct influence was primarily upon the first iteration of Verna’s doctoral program, the lifetime contributions of Professors Emeritus Reed Noss and Ralph Abraham have never ceased to shape her perspectives.
 Verna’s work absolutely reflects their individual unique gifts to the world.

-Kaia Alexander’s Fat Cat Copy course definitely got Verna thinking differently about writing for the internet, despite that she hasn’t (yet) completed it.
+Shout out to: Kaia Alexander’s Fat Cat Copy course definitely got Verna thinking differently about writing for the internet.
 On the course Facebook page, Kaia personally coached Verna toward the succinct Rainfall to Groundwater Mission statement – see About.

 Special acknowledgement to Verna’s hero, her brother, David R. Jigour, who provided a naturally nurturing place to land when she and kitties abruptly had to move from her Carmel rental, summer 2017 (the real estate boom), as well as risked life and limb to help her move.